 First of all, you need to know what options you have.
 However much you want a TiVo box, if you live somewhere not covered by Virgin Media’s cable network, this unfortunately won’t be an option for you.

-Pop your postcode in the box below (don’t worry, it’s just for checking - we won’t share it or tell anyone where you live) and we’ll show you what’s on offer in your local area, so you can compare TV packages available at your address.
+Pop your postcode in the box on the right (don’t worry, it’s just for checking - we won’t share it or tell anyone where you live) and we’ll show you what’s on offer in your local area, so you can compare TV packages available at your address.

 TV services explained